inpgbburda/FlyMatic/docs/system-design/ms_communication.md

 # Sending power control from master to slave

 ## Frame format
-Information is send in the following frame format through the SPI:
+Power requests shall be send in the following frame format through the SPI bus:

 |    0    |    1    |    2    |    3    |
 |---------|---------|---------|---------|